Prathamesh-shenavi/recipe-book/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.3.

 ## How to use it ?
-😉 Just hit this URL: https://recipe-book-tau-woad.vercel.app/
+😉 Just hit this URL: https://recipe-book-tau-woad.vercel.app/ or this one https://recipe-book-tp7b.onrender.com

 ## Screenshots